 Patients can usually return to work within a week but should avoid exercise and strenuous activities for at least two weeks.
 Swelling and other side effects usually subside within two weeks after surgery.
 Your doctor will give you specific instructions on how to care for your eyes are surgery.

 Combining Procedures With Eyelid Surgery

-Eyelid Surgery may be combined with other procedures such as a brow lift.
-Browlifts can revitalize drooping or lined foreheads, helping you to look less angry, sad or tired.
+Patients who visit our practice for Blepharoplasty in Salem, MA often inquire about combining their surgery with other procedures.
+Eyelid surgeries are commonly paired with browlifts.
+Browlifts can revitalize drooping or lined foreheads, helping you to look less angry, sad, or tired.
 Using either a traditional or minimally invasive, endoscopic, method, the muscles above the eyes are altered to smooth lines and raise the eyebrows for a more youthful appearance.

 Blepharoplasty is one of the leading plastic surgery procedures performed today.
 It is generally considered safe and effective.
 Patients interested in rejuvenating their eyes should consult with a board-certified surgeon who has demonstrated proven results within their practice.
 Dr. Keamy has completed extensive training in ophthalmology and cosmetic procedures.
 She performs blepharoplasty with great care to avoid complications.

 One of the most significant concerns about blepharoplasty is the risk of removing too much tissue.
 In upper blepharoplasty, this can result in the inability to fully close the eyes.
 In lower blepharoplasty, it could result in the same problem or possibly in the eyelid pulling-away from the eyeball.

 What Are The Risks Of Eyelid Surgery?